gharbia-mohammed/Data-Analysis-Climate-Research/README.md

 1.Loading and inspecting the ERA5 dataset
 2.Selecting the North Africa domain
-3.Converting flux variables to monthly means 4.Handling missing values (rare in ERA5)
+3.Handling missing values (rare in ERA5)
-5.Computing annual and monthly averages
+4.Computing annual and monthly averages
-6.Splitting the dataset into two reference periods:
+5.Splitting the dataset into two reference periods:
 1941–1980 & 1981–2020
 7.Preparing time-series and climatological summaries